 The simulation model, created by SimWell for RTC, allows experimentation based on input data, and the assessment of multiple ideas and combinations in the search for better solutions to bus bunching.

 Engineers are currently planning the next phases and may include a gaming module for training operation controllers.
 Another possibility is the addition of transportation optimization of the next days’ frequencies and schedules, based on resource availability and runtime predictions.

-Additionally, there is the possibility to create a digital twin that could be used to trigger action suggestions for drivers for preventive or correcting action.
+Additionally, there is a possibility to create a digital twin that could be used to trigger action suggestions for drivers to apply preventive or correcting action to prevent bus-bunching.